'Captain Marvel' Takes Place in the 1990s. Here’s How It Fits Into the Marvel Cinematic Universe Timeline

 1943-1945:Captain America: The First Avenger (released in 2011)

 Captain America becomes a superhero in Captain America: The First Avenger when he’s injected with super-soldier serum during World War II.
 He fights with the Nazi offshoot HYDRA, who possess the Tesseract, a powerful object that contains an Infinity Stone called the Space Stone.
-(Infinity Stones are powerful gems that, when united, can be used destroy things or change time.)
+(Infinity Stones are powerful gems can be used to do things like shift time and manipulate space.
+When united, they can destroy life on a mass scale.)

 Captain America crash-lands a plane with the Tesseract onboard to save the world and becomes frozen—both literally and in time.
 Tony Stark’s father, Howard Stark, recovers the Tesseract and eventually hands it over to S.H.I.E.L.D.